eclipse-archived/ceylon-lang.org/blog/2014-08-10-progress-report.md

   covariant and contravariant type parameters.
 - Change to the syntax for dynamic enumeration expressions in native JavaScript interop.
+- `case (foo, bar)` is now written `case (foo|bar)`.
+- Removal of operator-style invocation expressions.

-The last two changes are breaking changes but should not impact very many programs.
+The last four changes are breaking changes but should not impact very many programs.

+Finally, note that:

+- Runnable functions must now be `shared`, eliminating an inconsistency between Ceylon on JVM and on JS.

 ## Language module changes